The importance of empowering clients with kids with KellyAnn Yoga

 What kind of feedback have your clients shared with you about your online classes?

-"I love your classes and even though sometimes I feel tired before we begin and wonder why I've arrived on my mat, I always come away feeling reinvigorated and much happier and fulfilled.
-Also, I feel I have to say your Zoom classes are excellent, and no they aren't like being at work all day, which is what I was worried about.
+"I love your classes and even though sometimes I feel tired before we begin and wonder why I'm here, I always come away feeling reinvigorated and much happier and fulfilled.
+Also, I feel I have to say your Zoom classes are excellent, and no, they aren't like being at work all day, which is what I was worried about.
 They are a much more relaxed environment."

 "I'm so glad I found your pregnancy yoga class that helped me so much.
-Then through baby and toddler yoga which Minnie has loved.
+And Minnie has really loved the baby and toddler yoga.
 Thank you so much, you've been amazing."

-Thank you for sharing Kelly!
-To learn more and sign up for Kelly's classes check out her Instagram page and website.
+Thank you for sharing KellyAnn!
+To learn more and sign up for KellyAnn's classes check out her Instagram page and website.

 TeamUp tools and resources